ca2/.github/profile/README.md

 cd $HOME/cmake/operating_system/tool_linux/bin
 ./patch_shell
 ```
 ./patch_shell changes .bashrc and .profile.
-Please check and see if it is ok (always open to fair suggestions).
+Please check and see if it is ok (always open to suggestions).

 Reopen terminal to load extended PATH environment variable.